Limitations on quantum key repeaters for all key correlated states: Main results

 \section{Main results}

 In this manuscript, we develop a relaxed bound on quantum key repeater rate, which holds for the key-correlated states without the assumption that the $\hat{\rho}$ is separable.
 This relaxation is essential, as checking separability is, in general, an NP-hard problem \cite{Gurvits}.
-We provide a bound on the key repeater rate based on relative entropy distance from {\it arbitrary } states rather than separable ones.
-The freedom in choosing a state in the relative entropy distance is, however compensated by another relative-entropy-based term (the sandwich R$\Acute{e}$nyi relative entropy of entanglement $\tilde{E}_\alpha$ \cite{WWY14,MDSFT}) and a pre-factor $\alpha$ from the interval $(1,+\infty)$.
-It reads the following bound:
+We provide a bound on the key repeater rate using the relative entropy distance to {\it arbitrary} states rather than to separable ones.
+The freedom in choosing a state in the relative entropy distance is, however, compensated by another relative-entropy-based term (the sandwich R\'enyi relative entropy of entanglement $\tilde{E}_\alpha$ \cite{Hayashi2017}) and a pre-factor $\alpha$ from the interval $(1,+\infty)$.
+It reads the following upperboundbound on $R^{C_1C_2\rightarrow A:B}(\rho_{AC_1},\rho_{C_2B})$:

 where $\hat{\rho}_{AC_1}$ and $\hat{\rho}_{C_2B}$ are the key-attacked states of the key correlated states $\rho_{AC_1}$ and $\rho_{C_2B}$ respectively (see Definition \ref{def:kas}).
 Although the above bound is not tighter than the known one, it holds for a more general class of states: we do not demand the key-attacked states $\hat{\rho}$ to be separable.
 We note here that for the case when $\hat{\rho}$ is separable, we recover the bound (\ref{eq:mian_CF_bound}) by taking the limit of $\alpha \rightarrow \infty$.
 In this case, $\tilde{E}_\alpha$ tends to the max-relative entropy \cite{Datta}, which is zero for separable states, while the factor $\frac{\alpha}{\alpha -1}$ goes to $1$.
 In proving the above bound, we base on the strong converse bound on private key recently shown in \cite{WTB2017,Das2020} (see also \cite{Christandl2017,DBWH20} in this context).
 In particular, the bound given above implies, for an arbitrary key correlated state